marimarinova/oss-sme-vat-decision-model/README.md

 ## Validation

-The repository includes a 16-test validation suite covering edge cases, parametric sensitivity, four illustrative micro-enterprise scenarios, a net-refund case, and reproducibility of the closed-form break-even formula.
-All 16 validation tests pass at numerical tolerance $\varepsilon \leq$ EUR 1.
+The repository includes a 21-test validation suite covering edge cases, parametric sensitivity, four illustrative micro-enterprise scenarios, the separation of the OSS refund position from economic cost, and five economic-consistency tests (S1 to S5) whose expected values are computed by hand, independently of the implemented break-even function, so that a mis-specified cost function is detected and not only a mis-implemented one.
+All 21 validation tests pass at numerical tolerance $\varepsilon \leq$ EUR 1.
 The tests verify the implemented formulas, boundary conditions and illustrative scenarios; they do not establish legal advice or empirical representativeness.

 ```bash
 npm test